mafzaldev/bytewise-fellowship-flutter/Week-02(REST API and State Management)/index.md

 ### Provider

 Provider is a state management technique, which is used to manage the state of the application.
-It is a wrapper around InheritedWidget, which is used to pass data to the widgets in the widget tree.
-It is a very easy to get started with and is the most popular state management technique.
+In this section, I learnt how we can use Provider to manage the state of the application, without causing any performance issues, due to unnecessary rebuilds.
+Provider has three main components:

+- **Provider**: The main component of the Provider package, which is used to provide the state to the application.
+- **ChangeNotifier**: The ChangeNotifier class is used to notify the listeners about the state change.
+- **Consumer**: The Consumer widget is used to consume the state provided by the Provider.

+I implemented different examples to understand the Provider concepts, like:

+- **Counter Example**: I implemented a simple counter example, where I used the Provider to manage the state of the counter.

+- **Slider Example**: I implemented a simple slider example, where I used the Provider to manage the state of the slider.
+I used multiple providers in the same widget tree, therefore used the MultiProvider widget.